-Potential Adverse Impacts on Future Water-dependent Development Opportunities and Activities Applicable Not Applicable Locating a non-water-dependent use at a site physically suited for or planned for location of a water-dependent use CGS Section 22a-93(17) (E.II) 1.
-E. II.
-(E.II) x Replacing an existing water-dependent use with a non-water-dependent use - CGS Section 22a-93(17) х Siting a non-water-dependent use which would substantially reduce or inhibit existing public access to marine or tidal waters - CGS Section 22a-93(17) X
+Potential Adverse Impacts on Future Water-dependent Development Opportunities and Activities Applicable Not Applicable Locating a non-water-dependent use at a site physically suited for or planned for location of a water-dependent use - CGS Section 22a-93(17) х Replacing an existing water-dependent use with a non-water-dependent use - CGS Section 22a-93(17) x Siting a non-water-dependent use which would substantially reduce or inhibit existing public access to marine or tidal waters - CGS Section 22a-93(17) х

 Describe the features or characteristics of the proposed activity or project that qualify as water-dependent uses as defined in CGS Section 22a-93(16).
-If general public access to coastal waters is provided, please identify the legal mechanisms used to ensure public access in perpetuity, and describe any provisions for parking or other access to the site and proposed amenities associated with the access (e.g., boardwalk, benches, trash receptacles, interpretative signage, etc.)\:
+If general public access to coastal waters is provided, please identify the legal mechanisms used to ensure public access in perpetuity, and describe any provisions for parking or other access to the site and proposed amenities associated with the access (e.g., boardwalk, benches, trash receptacles, interpretative signage, etc.):

 The DEEP does not regard residential properties as a "water dependent use" per se, however, this part of Black Point is zoned for residential use and the site is, in fact, residential property; zoning is thus satisfied.
 Land use planning is a priority of the Coastal Management Act and Old Black Point is zoned residential.
 This is a residential site and the pre-1980 house was compliant with zoning, as is the current restored home, and thus the CMA requirements of complying with land use planning are also met.
 Zoning would not be easily changed in the Old Black Point area and any effort to do so would certainly be met with substantial local resistance.
 The project is consistent with the Coastal Management Act.
 Public access will not be affected at all by this project.
-This project is to be built on private property, clear of Public Trust Land of the State, and it will not adversely affect public us of Public Trust Lands or Waters of the State.
-There are public access right of ways along Black Point and this project will not impact any of them in anyway.
-There is no for need public parking, signage or public access accessories.
-If a legitimate, higher priority water dependent use of this property were to arise, the proposed deck facility would not create a significant impediment to such development.
+This project is to be built on private property, clear of Public Trust Land of the State, and it will not adversely affect public use of Public Trust Lands or Waters of the State.
+There are public access right of ways along Black Point, but not at this site, and this project will not impact any of the ROWs in any way.
+There is no need for public parking, signage or public access accessories.

+If a legitimate, higher priority water dependent use of this property were to arise, the proposed deck facility would not create a significant impediment to such development and could be removed if necessary.